Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Rosanna is high nationally.
-The median income is $59,176 and the average income is $84,689.
-This compares to Greater Melbourne's median income of $57,688 and average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated current incomes are approximately $64,058 (median) and $91,676 (average) as of September 2025.
-According to the 2021 Census, Rosanna's household, family, and personal incomes rank highly nationally, between the 76th and 78th percentiles.
-Income brackets indicate that 27.9% of locals (2,546 people) earn between $1,500 and $2,999 weekly, aligning with the regional average of 32.8%.
-Notably, 37.1% earn above $3,000 weekly.
-Housing accounts for 13.5% of income, while strong earnings place residents in the 81st percentile for disposable income.
-The area's SEIFA income ranking places it in the 9th decile.
+AreaSearch's latest postcode level ATO data for financial year ending June 30, 2023 shows median income in Rosanna suburb is $59,176 and average income is $84,689.
+These figures are higher than Greater Melbourne's median income of $57,688 and average income of $75,164.
+Based on Wage Price Index growth rate of 8.25% from July 1, 2023 to June 30, 2023, estimated current incomes for Rosanna are approximately $64,058 (median) and $91,676 (average) as of September 2025.
+According to Australian Bureau of Statistics Census data from August 2021, income rankings in Rosanna place it between the 76th and 78th percentiles nationally for households, families, and individuals.
+Income distribution indicates that 27.9% of locals (2,546 people) earn between $1,500 to $2,999 weekly, which is similar to the regional average of 32.8%.
+Notably, 37.1% of residents earn above $3,000 weekly.
+Housing expenses consume 13.5% of income, while strong earnings place residents in the 81st percentile for disposable income.
+Rosanna's SEIFA income ranking places it in the 9th decile nationally.

 Frequently Asked Questions - Income